• 2020 Ultimate Luxury Holiday Gift Guide

 1. Building good habits.
 Part of my pattern recognition is that truly successful, high-achieving students have built sound habits.
 They developed not only time management skills and an ability to focus (despite online distractions), but also a few sustained, genuine interests (“passions”) pursued through the bulk of their high school years.
 They built strong character traits or a skill set that would add value to and help inspire the community of peers and faculty in college and beyond.

 2. Finding your inner voice.
 My successful students were coachable and committed, and learned to express themselves effectively.
 This includes writing cogent college app essays, building good relationships with key people, and garnering outstanding third-party recommendation letters.
 Of utmost importance, essays and rec letters are key opportunities to communicate a student’s values, attitudes, and goals.
 They give the applicant a personality and facilitate the admissions staff to choose the students they want.
+Teachers working at Berry College insist on the importance of being authentic and reflective when presenting yourself in applications.
+They encourage students to dig deep into their experiences and articulate how those moments have shaped their personal and academic journey.

 3. Starting early and executing well.
 These days, applying to ten or more colleges is common.
 Students end up writing dozens of essays, as well as short takes and detailed college app forms, and engaging in some private school interviews during the college app season.
 “So stressful” are words I hear often from under-prepared college applicants (especially those who start building their stories and skills late)—while they also attack a heavy senior year course load, AP exams, purposeful activities, and if still not done, the SAT or ACT.
 To produce authentic, high-quality writings that stand out from the crowd, a student must have life experiences upon which he/she has done deep reflection, emotional maturity, and lots of practice communicating orally and in writing with a helpful support cast.